LazoCoder/Flash-Flash-Revolution-AI/README.md

 # Flash-Flash-Revolution-AI
 Artificial Intelligence that plays Flash Flash Revolution.
 This AI is undefeatable but not omnipotent.
 It will never lose a game, no matter the difficulty of the level.
-However, it does achieve perfect scores on harder levels.
+However, it does not achieve perfect scores on harder levels.

 # Details